-Classic blocks will entertain toddlers for years to come.
+These classic wooden blocks will entertain toddlers for years to come.

-Best push and pull toys for 1-year-olds
+Best push, pull and ride-on toys for 1-year-olds

 The classic wagon is a perfect pull toy that will last for years to come.

-Best stuffed animals for 1-year-olds
+Best stuffed animals and dolls for 1-year-olds

-Best toys for 1-year-olds
+Best musical toys for 1-year-olds